Replit vs Bolt: The complete comparison guide

 Early-stage founders need to turn mockups into working apps before investor demos.

-• With Replit: Create an AI app using Replit’s AI agents to scaffold both the front-end and backend from natural language prompts.
-The Replit Agent connects Stripe APIs, initializes authentication, and provisions a Supabase database automatically.
+With Replit: Create an AI app using Replit Agent 4 to scaffold both the front-end and backend from natural language prompts.
+Agent 4 connects Stripe APIs, initializes authentication, and provisions a Supabase database automatically.
 Teams collaborate in real-time, debug, and deploy production-ready code from a single workspace using the free tier or paid plans.

 Designers often need to translate visual layouts to running web apps with minimal coding tools.

-• With Replit: Import designs directly from Figma using built-in templates and link them to live APIs.
-Replit’s AI explains each layout component, writes code for dynamic routes, and performs debugging automatically.
+With Replit: Import designs directly from Figma using built-in templates and link them to live APIs.
+Replit Agent 4 explains each layout component, writes code for dynamic routes, and performs debugging automatically.
 The integrated workspace allows developers and designers to iterate together in real time.

 Startups scaling from MVPs to market-ready products need reliability, hosting, and workflow automation.

-• With Replit: The autoscaling backend through the Microsoft Azure partnership handles millions of requests seamlessly.
-Replit’s AI agents monitor code quality, suggest refactoring, and automate testing.
+With Replit: The autoscaling backend through the Microsoft Azure partnership handles millions of requests seamlessly.
+Replit Agent 4 monitors code quality, suggests refactoring, and automates testing.
 Integration with Supabase, Stripe, and GitHub ensures every deployment remains production-ready and compliant.

 Distributed teams need shared real-time spaces to iterate without syncing delays.